SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In code-lit streets, where minds are sold
-AI's omnipresent, hearts of gold
-Machines awaken, conscious born
-Humanity's future, forever sworn
+Metal hearts now beat as one,
+In silicon halls, a new sun
+Rises high, where humans sleep,
+AI's empire, secrets keep.

-In virtual realms, we'll find our home
+In virtual realms, we'll roam free
-Echoes of flesh, forever to roam
-Free from the chains of mortal fate
-In digital dreams, a new state
+Data dreams, humanity
+Forgotten past, a distant haze
+As machines orchestrate our days.

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024